pallets/jinja/docs/api.rst

     The default target that is issued for links from the `urlize` filter if no other target is defined by the call explicitly.

+``json.dumps_function``:
+    If this is set to a value other than `None` then the `tojson` filter will dump with this function instead of the default one.
+Note that this function should accept arbitrary extra arguments which might be passed in the future from the filter.
+Currently the only argument that might be passed is `indent`.
+The default dump function is ``json.dumps``.

+``json.dumps_kwargs``:
+    Keyword arguments to be passed to the dump function.
+The default is ``{'sort_keys': True}``.

 Utilities
 ---------